Eric Striker

-Eric Striker (born October 1, 1993) is a professional Canadian football defensive lineman who is currently a free agent.
+Eric Striker (born October 1, 1993) is an American former professional football defensive lineman.
 He played college football at Oklahoma.

-Early years
+Early life

-Striker grew up in Tampa, Florida and attended Armwood High School, where he played football, baseball and ran track.
+Striker grew up in Tampa, Florida, and attended Armwood High School, where he played football, baseball and ran track.
 In football, he set the school-record for career sacks with 42.
 As a junior in 2010, he made 125 tackles and 16 sacks.
 In his senior year, he racked up 109 tackles, 11 sacks and 18 tackles for loss, and earned Sports Illustrated first team All-American honors.
 He was rated as a four-star recruit by Rivals and 247sports, and a three-star by ESPN and Scout.

 College career

 Freshman season

 In his final season at Armwood, Striker accepted a scholarship from Bob Stoops to play for the Oklahoma Sooners.
 As a freshman in 2012, he played in all 13 games, but only recorded stats in the game against the Kansas Jayhawks, making six tackles.